simpleinjector/Documentation/source/aspnetintegration.rst

 To make things worse, in case you forget to configure a particular section (by omitting a call to `services.Configure<T>`) or when you make a typo while retrieving the configuration section (by supplying the wrong name to `Configuration.GetSection(name)`), the configuration system will simply supply the application with a default and empty object instead of throwing an exception!
 This may make sense in some cases but it will easily lead to fragile applications.

-Since you want to verify the configuration at start-up, it makes no sense to delay reading it, and that makes injecting IOption<T> into your components plain wrong.
+Since you want to verify the configuration at start-up, it makes no sense to delay reading it, and that makes injecting `IOptions<T>` into your components plain wrong.
 Depending on `IOptions<T>` might still be useful when bootstrapping the application, but not as a dependency anywhere else.

 Once you have a correctly read and verified configuration object, registration of the component that requires the configuration object is as simple as this: